Top 55 E-Commerce Tools for Businesses and Startups in 2023

 To help keep your business secure, Square employs machine learning, which can block threats, like payment fraud, and lets you set alerts for better risk management.
 It also features seamless syncing across Square POS systems, keeping your online and in-store records in sync for enhanced order and inventory management.

-Square fees vary, depending on whether you’re opting for in-person payments, remote payments, or custom builds.
+Note that Square fees vary depending on whether you’re opting for in-person payments, remote payments, or custom builds.
 Furthermore, three factors, namely software fees, hardware fees, and processing fees, determine how much it’ll cost to work with Square.

 Square Online